GoyalApoorv/100x-backend/README.md

 #### Relationships:
 - To Posts: A one-to-many relationship exists between Users and Posts.
 A single user can create multiple posts.
-- To Follows: Users have a self-referencing many-to-many relationship in the Follows table.
-A user can follow many other users and be followed by many.
 - To Likes: There is a one-to-many relationship between Users and Likes.
 A user can like multiple posts.
+- To Followers: Users have a many-to-many relationship with Followers.
+A user can have multiple followers, and a follower can follow multiple users.

 ## 2. Posts Table (table name: posts)
 - **id**: Unique identifier for each post (Primary Key, INT).